 If you have multiple fields with different embedding models, the vector size will be different for each embedding field.
 It’ll end up with multiple different Named Vectors in Qdrant, with different sizes.

-Setup and Update
+Setup and update

-cocoindex setup main.py
+cocoindex setup main

 cocoindex setup